Calm Act Genesis - Dust of Kansas

-A sample of a short story prequel to End Game, Dust of Kansas.
+Dust of Kansas is a short prequel to End Game.

 Interesting fact: Fort Leavenworth Kansas is home to the U.S. Army Command and General Staff College, which offers a number of master’s degree programs in military science.
 The majority of students are ‘mid-career’ Army officers — ranks Major, Lt.
 Colonel, and Colonel — with a smattering of inter-agency, international, and inter-service students.
 Fort Leavenworth lies on the Missouri River, about 30 miles north of Kansas City.